enw860/sharkquila_ui_demo/README.md

 You could use this site as a playground for seeing how the toolkits performed in run time environment, then you could copy and paste the code snippet in your app as a quick startup.

-All of the desiginated color style for controls are themeable, which means you can change the color of any pre-defined color style as your wish.

 As per UI components listed in the navigation bar, it will describe the component in following dimentions:

 * Overview: The designiated use cases for the control.